Student Conduct Record

 - Records related to behavior that poses a significant risk to the safety or well-being of that student, other students, or other members of the College community; including as part of emergency response, emergency notification, timely warning, or other notifications as required by law;

-- To college officials, including officials at other institutions, who have legitimate educational interests in the behavior of the student (this includes release of records to another institution where the student seeks to enroll or has enrolled, in relation to a behavioral risk or threat assessment);
+- To college officials, including officials at other institutions, who have legitimate educational interests in the student’s education record (this includes release of records to another institution where the student seeks to enroll or has enrolled, in relation to a behavioral risk or threat assessment);

 - Regarding any violation of any Federal, State, or local law, or of any rule or policy of the institution governing the use or possession of alcohol or controlled substance to a parent or legal guardian of a student if the student is under the age of 21 and the institution determines that the student has committed a code violation with respect to such use or possession;